astridcamillep/USCRIME/Final_Project.md

 ![png](Final_Project_files/Final_Project_38_0.png)

-The above lift curves show how well we're predicting smaller values vs larger values in the test dataset.
-With linear regression, we are doing much better predicting for MSAs with large murder rates but not as well for those small murder rates.
-With random forest, we are doing better for those with with MSAs with small rates and those with large states, but not as well for those in the middle (two points in the graph are off from the actual).
+The above lift curves show how well we're predicting low vs high values of murder rates in the test dataset.
+With linear regression, we are doing much better predicting for MSAs with high murder rates but not as well for those with low murder rates.
+With Random Forest, we are doing better for those  MSAs in the extremes (MSAs with either low or high murder rates), but not as well for those in the middle.
 AdaBoost does better than the baseline model but not as well as Random Forest.

 # Identifying Important Variables